+NYSE Arca is one such ECN.
+It was created when the NYSE merged with one of the early ECNs.
+Another ENC, Instinet, traces its beginning to the late 1960s.
 ECNs permit premarket trading during different hours.
 Some electronic exchanges accommodate trading as early as 4 a.m.
-Eastern Standard Time.
-However, most premarket trading in the United States takes place from 8 a.m. to 9:30 a.m.
-Eastern Standard Time.
+EST. However, most premarket trading in the U.S. takes place from 8 a.m. to 9:30 a.m.
+EST.

-Trading also takes place after the regular markets close.
+Trading can also take place after regular markets close.
 After-hours trading generally occurs from 4 p.m. to 6:30 p.m.
-Eastern Standard Time.
-However, after-hours trading may continue until the next morning on international exchanges.
+EST. However, after-hours trading may continue until the next morning on international exchanges.

 Some investors monitor premarket trading to see where the market and individual securities are headed when regular trading starts.
 Changes in prices and trading volumes can foreshadow the rest of the day’s market events.

 Traders also use premarket trading to try to get ahead of market reactions to breaking news.
 Overseas events, political instability, and other factors can affect markets or individual securities.

 For instance, a corporation may release an earnings announcement after the market closes.
 If the earnings news is considerably different from expectations, this could cause the stock to rise or fall the next trading day.
 A premarket trader might attempt to buy or sell early before the retail market can react to the news.

 Other events that might trigger premarket interest could include a court ruling in a lawsuit or a change in regulations.
 If an influential analyst downgrades or upgrades a stock, that also can encourage premarket traders.

 There isn’t much benefit to trading before 8 a.m.
 EST, but even trading at that hour can be risky.
 Trading may increase at that hour, but news and even rumor can broaden the gap between bid and ask prices for stocks.